Dr-Piedra/fractal_agg_scattering/README.md

 These commands worked for me:

-gfortran fracagpos.f90
+-gfortran fracagpos.f90
-mv a.out coord_generator.out
+-mv a.out coord_generator.out

 Finally, you need to have pyquaternion module installed for python to execute the Euler rotations; To install pyquaternion: